linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 - The balance between
 - Lower productivity "Technology" benefit.
 - There are important data and methodological issues in these studies
 ## Summarizing Globalization

 - Until the advent of the Covid pandemic:
 - Production processes increasingly fragmented
 - Sending to near (or far) low-wage nations
  - Many sole or limited number of suppliers
  - Industrial know-how often sent with production
 - Recent changes in globalization changing its impact
 - Changing the nature of international competition
- - Operating at finer resolution the previously
+ - Operating $\$a_t$$ finer resolution the previously
 ## Summarizing Globalization

 - National comparative advantage only applies narrowly
 - Not meaningful in many finished product areas
 - Global companies compete more narrowly within each country in which they operate
 - Who wins?
 And Who loses?
 No longer nationally defined
 - Determined by skillsets
 - Knowledge advantages
 Monopolistic Competition and the Gravity Equation October 20,2022

 ## Economies of Scale

 - One simplifying assumption of trade models so far:
 - Constant returns to scale
 - There are increasing returns to scale in many businesses
 - Two types of increasing returns to scale
 - External: depends on size of industry, not size of individual firm
  - Internal: depends on size of each firm, economies of scale are within a firm's own production function
 ## External and Internal Economies of Scale

 - External economies of scale dependent on:
 - Unit costs a function of size of industry, not the individual company
  - Example: injection molding